TheImagingSource/tiscamera/doc/pages/gstreamer.md

 is_damaged | bool | Flag noting if the buffer is damaged in any way.
 Only useful when drop-incomplete-buffer=false.

 For timestamp point of reference values look [here](@ref timestamps)

+#### Messages

+The tcamsrc element can send multiple possible messages to the GstBus.
+It is generally recommended to listen for error messages as these will be considered lethal to the video stream and cause a stream stop.

+##### Device lost

+An error message containing the string "Device lost" will always be sent when the device does not respond or is not reachable.

+If you operate multiple devices in the same pipeline you can query the error details to retrieve the serial of the lost device.

+    GstStructure* struc = gst_message_parse_error_details(message);
+    const char* lost_serial = gst_structure_get_string(struc, "serial");

 ### tcamautoexposure